McKelvey-Engineering-CSE/adapt_fpga/README.md

 We have provided the corresponding report for each implementation in the repository.
 For example, `1-preprocess_cosim.rpt` corresponds to implementation **1.
 Functional Baseline**.

 This step also creates an `output.txt` file similarly to C Synthesis.
 It can also be compared to `output_five_centroiding.txt`.
 As we have noted in the paper, the output produced by the **0.
 Na&iuml;ve** implementation is incorrect.
 The output from that implementation is instead expected to match the file `output_naive.txt`.

+## Additional Details

+### Dates

+   Software code and hardware specifications were developed during 2022 - 2024.

+   All result data were produced from December 2023 - January 2024.

+### Geographic Location

+   All experiments were performed at the Washington University Danforth Campus in St. Louis and St. Louis County, MO, USA.

+### Funding

+   This work was supported by NASA award 80NSSC21K1741 and NSF award CNS-1763503.

+### Contextual description of the data

+   This data contains the kernel and test bench source code for high-level synthesis (HLS) of ADAPT's data preprocessing and reduction algorithms, as well as measured FPGA timing latency and resource utilization numbers, to reproduce the results presented in:

+   > M. Sudvarg, C. Zhao, Y. Htet, M. Konst, T. Lang, N. Song, R. D. Chamberlain, J. Buhler, and J. H. Buckley.
+"HLS Taking Flight: Toward Using High-Level Synthesis Techniques in a Space-Borne Instrument."
+In Proc. of 21st International Conference on Computing Frontiers.
+ACM, 2024. doi: 10.1145/3649153.3649209

+### License

+   All source code is released under the MIT license.

+   The input data sets are in the public domain.

+### Original sources for input data

+   University of Hawaii Varner Lab's ALPHA ASIC simulator.

+### Data and File Overview

+   This is version 1 of the pre-processing software and FPGA kernel.

+   There are 45 files in total.
+These include:

+   1. Test Bench Files

+		These include the C++ source code to implement host-side testing, e.g., sending data packets and calibration values to the FPGA, and retrieving output.

+		Files include:

+		* `n-host_hls.cpp`, where 'n' is a number 0-6.
+Each value of 'n' corresponds to one of the tested implementations (a summary of which are in Table 1 of the referenced publication).

+		* `filepath.h`, which defines file paths for the test bench to read and write data.

+   2. Kernel Files

+		These include the C++ source code for high-level synthesis into FPGA kernels.

+		Files include:

+		* `n-preprocess.cpp`, which implements the kernel.

+		* `n-preprocess.h`, a header that includes definitions of common data formats, constant values, and function signatures between the kernel and testbench.

+		Again, 'n' is a number 0-6 corresponding to one of the tested implementations.

+   3. Reports

+		These are reports on timing and resource utilization from the FPGA kernel synthesis tools.

+		Files include:

+		* `n-csynth.rpt`, which is the report from C synthesis and includes initiation interval and resource utilization/FPGA area numbers.

+		* `n-preprocess_cosim.rpt`, which is the report from C/RTL co-simulation (FPGA kernel emulation in software) and includes more realistic latency numbers.

+		Again, 'n' is a number 0-6 corresponding to one of the tested implementations.

+		Though these have a '.rpt' extension, they are plain-text, human-readable files.

+   4. Input Data

+		These are inputs to the FPGA produced by the University of Hawaii Varner Lab's ALPHA ASIC simulator.

+		Files include:

+		* `peds.dat`, a set of values representing the pedestal values for the ALPHA ASIC's analog memory cells.

+		* `EventStream.dat`, a stream of bits representing a single data packet sent via serial interface from the ALPHA ASIC to the FPGA.

+   5. Output Data

+		These are debug outputs against which the FPGA simulation output can be compared.

+		Files include:

+		* `output_five_centroiding.txt`, which is the correct output resulting from a run of the FPGA kernel for the supplied data packet.

+		* `output_naive.txt`, which is incorrect output, but matches the output from the naive implementation discussed in the referenced paper.

+   6. Instructional Files

+		`README.md` and `README.pdf` include instructions for reproducing the results in the referenced paper.

+		The PDF includes more details, including screenshots.